volitank/nala/docs/nala.8.md

 	*\--foss* on *Debian* will ensure that you don't get the *contrib* or *non-free* repos.
 Using this on *Ubuntu* does nothing.

+	*\--sources* add the source repos for the mirrors if it exists.

 **show**
 : > **show** works exactly like the **apt** version except our output is a little easier to read. **show** will accept multiple packages as arguments.